Ashton-under-Lyne: Industrialisation

 A poor supply of fresh water and dwellings without adequate drainage led to a cholera outbreak in the town in 1832.
 The Ashton Poor Law Union was established in 1837 and covered most of what is now Tameside.
-A new workhouse was built in 1850 which provided housing for 500 people.
-It later became part of Tameside General Hospital.
+A new workhouse was built in 1850, providing housing for 500 people; it later became part of Tameside General Hospital.
 Construction on the Sheffield, Ashton-under-Lyne and Manchester Railway (SA&MR) began in 1837 to provide passenger transport between Manchester and Sheffield.
 Although a nine-arch viaduct in Ashton collapsed in April 1845, the line was fully opened on 22 December 1845.
 The SA&MR was amalgamated with the Sheffield and Lincolnshire Junction Railway, the Great Grimsby & Sheffield Railway, and the Grimsby Docks Company in 1847 to form the Manchester, Sheffield and Lincolnshire Railway (MS&LR).
 In 1890, the MS&LR bought the Old Hall and demolished it to make way for the construction of new sidings.